Back to Oversight Precedents

 One example is the annual budget hearings held by the House and Senate Appropriations Committees.
 According to the Congressional Research Service, “As part of the annual appropriations process, agency leaders are expected to appear before appropriations subcommittees to justify their agencies’ budget requests.
 This means that the heads of Cabinet departments and other agencies are likely to testify before Congress at least once per year.”
 After appearing in 2019 for this purpose, Secretary of State Mike Pompeo repeatedly refused to comply with requests in 2020 that he testify before the House Appropriations Committee’s Subcommittee on State, Foreign Operations, and Related Programs to justify the agency’s budget request.
 Similarly, Commerce Secretary Wilbur Ross refused to testify before the Appropriations Subcommittee on Commerce, Justice, and Science to justify his department’s budget request in 2019.

 Another example involves the annual hearing held by the House Committee on Homeland Security on threats facing the nation to inform Congress and the public on the current state of national security.
 Prior to the Trump Administration, both Republican and Democratic administrations had cooperated by sending the heads of the Department of Homeland Security, the FBI, and the National Counterterrorism Center to testify.
 In September 2020, however, Acting DHS Secretary Chad Wolf reneged on his agreement to appear at this hearing on the grounds that the President had recently nominated him to be Secretary.
-In this case, the Chairman of the Committee then issued a subpoena for his testimony, pointing out that Mr. Wolf had served as Acting Secretary for the prior ten months and was in no way prevented from appearing before the committee by his nomination, yet Mr. Wolf still refused to appear.
+The Chairman of the Committee then issued a subpoena for his testimony, pointing out that Mr. Wolf had served as Acting Secretary for the prior ten months and was in no way prevented from appearing before the committee by his nomination, yet Mr. Wolf still refused to appear

 Executive branch officials are an essential source of information for Congress.
 As a Co-Equal report documents, multiple laws protect the right of Congress to receive information from government officials, including the Whistleblower Protection Act (5 U.S.C. § 2302(b)(8)), the Lloyd LaFollette Act (5 U.S.C. § 7211), and annual appropriations riders (e.g., section 713 of the Consolidated Appropriations Act of 2022).